 1. Identity proof: You must have to prove your identity in the stock market.
 According to the Government and the regulatory body, this is the first step to enter the share market.
 If you are residing in India you may have Aadhaar Card, Voter ID Card, Passport or any other proof of valid government identity card.

 2. PAN Card: The second more important thing is a PAN card.
 PAN or permanent account number is issued by the tax department.
-In India, if you haven’t PAN card you can apply online at NSDL site or the website called UTITSL.
+In India, if you haven’t a PAN card you can apply online at the NSDL site or the website called UTITSL.
 For this, proof of identity, address proof, date of birth certificate is needed and about 100 rupees fees have to pay also.

 3. Bank account: Bank account is also an important instrument.
 If you have not, try to open an account with any nationalized bank.

-4. DEMAT account: For trading or investing in the stock market, DEMAT account must be opened.
+4. DEMAT account: For trading or investing in the stock market, the DEMAT account must be opened.
 For a DEMAT account apply online to NSDL or CDSL or tell your share broker to do it for you.

 5. Choose a Share Broker: And finally, you have to choose a share broker for opening a trading account.
 Almost every nationalized bank providing brokerage facilities or you can choose a registered share broker and open a trading account with it.

 Usually, there is a slight difference between a trading account and a DEMAT account.
 The trading account is where you place offers for buying or selling orders to transact stocks while the DEMAT account is for keeping what you have purchased.

 To open and run your trading account, you will first have to finish KYC processes requiring evidence of identity, proof of address and PAN card number.

 Things to remember before choosing a stockbroker